chris-wood/chris-wood.github.io/_drafts/channel_and_object_encr.md

 ---
 layout: post
-title: Channel and Object Encryption
+title: Channel and Object Encryption and their role in CCN
 ---

 TLDR: Object encryption is a significantly harder problem to solve correctly than channel encryption.
 Moreover, it is often said that object encryption provides sufficient "security" for CCN applications.
 But that's nonsense.
 Yes, it enables confidentiality.
 But it does not enable privacy (according to today's definition).
-For this reason, both channel and object encryption must be part of any viable network protocol and the applications that it enables.
+Thus, *both channel and object encryption* must be part of any viable network protocol and the applications that it enables.

 # Introduction

 Have you ever been to [keylength.com](http://www.keylength.com/)?
-It's a pretty neat site that gives you recommendations for the length of cryptographic keys depending on the lifetime of the data.
+It's a pretty neat site that gives you recommendations for the length of cryptographic keys depending on the lifetime of the data you wish to protect.
 To give an example, according to the ECRYPT II recommentations from 2012, if you want "long-term protection," i.e., protection from 2016 to 2040, then you need at least 128 bits of security.
 This translates to a 128-bit symetric key, 3248-bit RSA key, and 256-bit ECC key.

-The reason I bring this up is that the longevity of keys and data is an important concept that can often be the downfall of some security mechanism.
-However, an equally important issue is how keys and data are managed.
-Much of security boils down to how well secrets are chosen and how they are kept safe.
+The longevity of keys and data is an important concept that, when misunderstood, can be the achilles heel of a security mechanism.
+However, an even more pressing issue is how these keys and data are managed.
+Much, if not all, of security boils down to how well secrets are chosen and how they are kept safe.
 In this post, I'll discuss these two issues in the context of channel and object encryption.
-Or, if you prefer, encrypting data in transit and data at rest.
+Or, if you prefer, protecting data in transit and data at rest.

 # Channel vs Object Encryption
 Perhaps the single most important job of cryptography is to protect the communication (transfer, movement, etc.) of data [1].
-Schnieier describes data storage as a use case in which a data owner wishes to communicate data to themselves over time [2].
+Bruce Schnieier describes data storage as a use case in which a data owner wishes to communicate data to themselves over time [2].
 This perspective places secure data storage on par with secure data transmission between two peers.
 Moreover, this normalization allows us to consider the protection of data in transit and at rest using some of the same principles.